Cryrivers/manta-style/README.md

 ```

 This adds a command line tool `ms` to your system.
+-->

 ### Builders

 Manta Style supports generation of mock data from different typing systems via binding builders.
+You need to add the corresponding builder plugin to your project.

 In [Quick Start](#quick-start) we show an example using TypeScript.
-You will need to [install TypeScript](https://www.typescriptlang.org/index.html#download-links) _and_ add the Manta Style TypeScript builder:

 ```sh
 npm install --save-dev @manta-style/plugin-builder-typescript
 ```

+Check out docs on [builder plugins](#) for more information on currently supported builders and for information on implementing your own type systems.

 ### Plugins